vamsipenmetsa/PromptsPDF/README.md

 ## Demo

-You can access the live application here: [https://vamsipenmetsa7.github.io/PromptsPDF/](https://vamsipenmetsa7.github.io/PromptsPDF/) or [https://vamsipenmetsa.com](https://vamsipenmetsa.com) (if custom domain is configured).
+You can access the live application here: [https://vamsipenmetsa7.github.io/PromptsPDF/](https://vamsipenmetsa7.github.io/PromptsPDF/).

 *(Note: Ensure the GitHub Pages deployment is successful and DNS is configured for these links to work)*